 If you or somebody you know is experiencing thoughts of suicide…..call us right now.

 If you reside in Allen, Blackford, Delaware, Grant, Henry, Jay, Madison, Randolph, or Wayne counties, you will be connected with us.
-If you reside in another county, you will be connected with your local service provider.

 What are the warning signs of suicide?